jsiebens/ionscale/mkdocs/docs/index.md

 !!! info "Beta status"
     ionscale is currently in beta.
 While it's stable for production use for small tailnets, we're actively developing new features and improvements.

+!!! warning "Documentation status"
+    This documentation is a work in progress.
+Some sections may be incomplete or missing.
+We're continuously improving the documentation to provide comprehensive coverage of all features.

 ## What is ionscale?

 Tailscale allows your devices to communicate securely across networks using WireGuard®.
 While Tailscale's client software is open source, their centralized coordination server (which manages public keys and network configurations) is proprietary.